jevanilla/jevanilla.github.io/_pages/about.md

 ![sampling_fishermans_landing.](/images/sampling_fishermans_landing_2014.JPG)

-The next summer (2015), just after I graduated high school and right before I swapped coasts to attend Connecticut College, I was given the opportunity to volunteer on a leg of the SaKe Cruise.
+The next summer (2015), just after I graduated high school and right before I swapped coasts to attend Connecticut College, I was given the opportunity to volunteer on a leg of the SaKe Cruise on the RV Bell M Shimada.
 While part of the cruise's mission was to survey coastal pelagic species, like the box of CA market squid (*Doryteuthis opalescens*) shown in the first picture, I was lucky to be participating during a strong El Nino event, which turned up some big bags of pelagic red crab (*Pleuroncodes planipes*).

 ![SaKe_shimada.](/images/SaKe_shimada_2015.JPG)